songpoemHQ/songpoem.github.io/_pages/index.md

   nav: "docs"
 ---

-We help you build and scale.

-- A Digital Platform
+We provide customized IT and Marketing solutions for these products.
-- A Membership site
+- Membership platform
-- A Subscription site
+- Subscription platform
+- Rewards points platform
+- Marketplace
+- Auction platform
 - SAAS
-- Custom Web and Mobile App development
-- Gig Economy Product
+- Gig Economy Platform.
 - Sharing Economy Platform.

-We constantly follow market trends and adapt to it.
+- E-commerce website

+This includes
+- Web Application
+- Mobile Application
+- Metrics
+- Gamification
+- Admin Dashboard
+- UX

+Our applications are designed for scaling.
+Contact us to get a MVP for your Idea and then a finished product.